 Longview is the practice of that idea: designing gardens with enough ecological intelligence to get better every year instead of slowly falling apart.
 It's slower work, and it asks more of the designer up front.
 But the gardens it produces are worth the wait.

 Based in College Park, Maryland.
-Working across Maryland and the District of Columbia.
+Working across the DMV — DC, Maryland, and Virginia.

 Andrew Merluzzi — Certified Master Gardener, UMD Extension

 Comprehensive planting designs grounded in ecology.
-We study your site — its soil, light, and water — design layered plant communities suited to it, and deliver a detailed plan you can build from: planting plan, plant palette, phasing, budget, and a season-by-season care calendar.
+I study your site — its soil, light, and water — design layered plant communities suited to it, and deliver a detailed plan: planting plan, plant palette, phasing, budget, and a season-by-season care calendar.
+When you want it built, I coordinate the installation end-to-end with trusted local crews so you have a single point of contact.

 Sometimes you don't need a full design — you need a knowledgeable set of eyes.
-In a Garden Walk we spend time in your garden together: what's thriving, what's invasive, what to prioritize, and what to tackle in what order.
-You'll leave with a clear plan of action and a written summary to work from.
+A Garden Audit is 90 minutes on site together followed by a short written report: what's thriving, what's invasive, what to prioritize, and what to tackle in what order.
+You'll leave with a clear plan of action you can keep, share, or come back to.

 Whether you have a specific project in mind or just want to talk about what's possible for your site, I'd like to hear from you.

-I work primarily across Maryland and the greater DC area.
+I work primarily across the DMV — DC, Maryland, and Virginia.
 If you're outside my usual range, reach out anyway — I'm happy to discuss what might be possible.

 The best way to start is to tell me about your space — it takes about five minutes, and it means our first conversation can get right to the good part: what your garden could become.